chenlianfu/geta/README.md

      up the entire genome sequence and acquire the species' repetitive sequence database.
 RepeatMakser is then called to search the repeated sequences.
 After adding this argument, the time-consuming RepeatModler step is skipped, which may significantly reduce the running time of the program.
-Additionally, the software supports the simultaneous use of the --RM_species_Dfam, --RM_species_RepBase, and --RM_lib arguments , so that multiple methods can be used for repeat sequence analysis, and eventually multiple results can be combined and the result of any method can be recognized.
+Additionally, the software supports the simultaneous use of the --RM_species_Dfam, --RM_species_RepBase, and --RM_lib arguments, so that multiple methods can be used for repeat sequence analysis, and eventually multiple results can be combined and the result of any method can be recognized.

         --no_RepeatModeler    default: None